jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 ### EC2 Instance Roles

 In order to run or access aws services, usually in our terminal we would use `aws configure`and pass our credentials.
 But in EC2 instance it is not a good practice, since it is a server and can be managed by more than one person.
-So if you want to EC2 to performe an action in other services in our behalf, we need to create a role to this EC2.
+So if you want to EC2 to perform an action in other services in our behalf, we need to create a role to this EC2.

 - For example: if we want to execute the command `aws iam list-users` we need to create a role to that contains the IAM Policy, in this case, the read user permission.
 To do it we need to create the policy and the role in our IAM Console and after that, in EC2 console, attach the role to the EC2 instance.
 Now our instance can perform this list-users action without require your secret keys directly inside the server.